Canon M100 vs Leica M Typ 262

-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the M Typ 262 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M Typ 262 was succeeded by the Leica M10.
+Both the M100 and the M Typ 262 have been discontinued, but can regularly be found used on eBay.
+The M Typ 262 was replaced by the Leica M10, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M100 and the Leica M Typ 262?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS M100:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Broader imaging potential: Can record not only still images but also 1080/60p movies.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.